-8.1 Events Being Audited and Monitored
+8.1 Audited Events

-In broad terms, an audit event is any atomic operation that can be recorded by the audit system.
+In broad terms, an audit event is any atomic operation that can be monitored by the audit system.
 Event properties and attributes are features of the event; they can be defined internally or in custom code.
-Auditing and monitoring rely on the same record of events, so the audit events are also available in monitoring data sources, Domains, and reports.